 - Reinstall Microsoft Visual C++, as the cause of this error may be the backward incompatibility of a program with it.

-This tutorial is a comprehensive technical guide on how to fix the Activation context generation failed error is usually associated with a host of programs, which suffer some sort of compatibility issue with the Visual C++ package.
+The Activation contect generation failed error is usually associated with a host of programs which suffer some sort of compatibility issues regarding the C++ package.

-1. Reinstall affected application
+1. Reinstall the affected application

-First off, when you come across the Activation context generation failed error, especially if it affects the stability of the host program, you can try and reinstall the program.
+First, when you come across the Activation context generation failed error, especially if it affects the stability of the host program, you can try to reinstall the program.

-By using uninstaller software, you’ll ensure that the affected application is completely removed from your PC.
-By doing so, you’ll prevent any potential issues from appearing in the future.
+By using uninstaller software, you’ll ensure that the affected application is completely removed from your PC, thanks to which you’ll prevent any potential issues from appearing in the future.

 - Log on to your PC as an admin.

-- Open the Start Menu and type msconfig to open System Configuration.
+- Open the Start Menu, and type msconfig to open System Configuration.

 - Locate and check the Hide all Microsoft service.
-Click on Disable all by the right-hand side.
+Click on Disable all on the right-hand side.